By JENNIFER AGIESTA, Associated Press

 AP-GfK Poll: http://www.ap-gfkpoll.com

-The survey was conducted using KnowledgePanel, a probability-based Internet panel designed to be representative of the U.S. population.
-Panelists were first selected randomly using phone or mail survey methods and later interviewed for this survey online.
-People selected for KnowledgePanel who didn’t otherwise have access to the Internet were provided with the ability to access it at no cost to them.
+Respondents were first selected randomly using telephone or mail survey methods and were later interviewed online.
+People selected for KnowledgePanel who didn’t otherwise have access to the Internet were provided with the ability to access the Internet at no cost to them.

 AP-GfK Poll: http://www.ap-gfkpoll.com